kiki3177/devops_dataops_board_game_tutorial/public/docs/topic-2-devopsdevsecops/chapter-6-lab-2-react-nodejs-deployment/index.md

 - Basic command-line operations: You are comfortable navigating and executing commands in a terminal.
 - Basic Git operations: cloning, forking, committing, pushing.
-- Basic React knowledge: You understand how to run a React application locally
+- Basic React knowledge: You understand how to run a React application locally.

 <hr>